aganter/ZEN-garden/documentation/How_To_Modeling_To_Generate_Alternatives.md

   - **Generate Characteristic Scales:** Creates characteristic scales for the decision variables, which are used to normalize the variables.
 This helps in handling variables of different scales more effectively.
   - **Generate Weights:** Combines the random direction vectors and characteristic scales to generate weights for the MGA objective function.
 These weights are necessary in formulating the objective function for exploring near-optimal solutions as seen above.

-- **Adding Cost Constraint:**
+- **Adding Cost Deviation Constraint:**
-  - **Add Cost Constraint:** Adds a constraint to the optimization problem to limit the total cost based on the optimal solution's cost and the allowed deviation defined by the cost slack variables.
+  - **Add Cost Deviation Constraint:** Adds a constraint to the optimization problem to limit the total cost based on the optimal solution's cost and the allowed deviation defined by the cost slack variables.
 This ensures that the generated alternatives remain within the specified cost margin.

 - **Solving the Optimization Problem:**
   - **Run:** Executes the MGA process by solving the optimization problem.
-For each iteration, it generates weights, constructs the optimization problem with the cost constraint and the new objective function, and solves it to find a near-optimal solution.
+It generates weights, constructs the optimization problem with the cost deviation constraint and the new objective function, and solves it to find a near-optimal solution.
 The results are saved for further analysis.

-### Configure MGA method
+### Configure MGA Method
-This is how the data folder looks like:
+This is what the data folder looks like:

 <p align="center">
     <img src="https://github.com/ZEN-universe/ZEN-garden/raw/28b9d472debae1b6d739abe6ee4968fecfb59669/documentation/images/Data_Folder_General.png" alt="Data Folder Structure" width="600" />